dbgarlisch/ScratchArea/pwio-utils.md

 ```Tcl
 pwio::utils::getEdgeConnectors { edge }
 ```
-Returns `edge`'s connectors as a list of [pw::Connector][pwCon] entities.
+Returns `edge`'s connectors as a list of [pw::Connector][pwConnector] entities.
 It is possible for a connector to appear in the list more than once.
 <dl>
   <dt><code>edge</code></dt>
   <dd>An edge entity.</dd>